-All municipalities (100%) have elected to delegate responsibility for the Education and Outreach policy to the Source Protection Authority'.
-The Source Protection Authority has ensured that materials are created, disseminated, and updated as required.
+Finally, all municipalities (100%) have elected to delegate the responsibility for the Education and Outreach policy to the Source Protection Authority.
+The Source Protection Authority has ensured that materials are created, disseminated, and updated as required by Policy G-1-E&F: Education and Outreach.